 We defined the shape of each subnational nutrient intake distribution using estimates of subnational nutrient intake shapes provided in the nutriR database [Prod: please add margin link with text “For the nutriR database see https://github.com/cfree14/nutriR”].24 Passarelli and colleagues24 assembled a database of dietary recall surveys from 31 countries and used this database to construct statistical distributions—either log-normal or gamma distributions—that describe usual intakes for 51 nutrients.
 The 31 countries were selected for inclusion on the basis of whether [A: “if”?
 Or did not all of these requirements need to be fulfilled?] there was an available dataset with individual-level dietary data, calculated nutrient-level data, at least 2 days of dietary intake (for at least some participants), data based on a 24-h recall or a diet record or food diary [A: OK to avoid the solidus?], and a sample size of more than 200 people.24 Owing to limitations in the coverage of dietary recall surveys, distribution shapes are not available for all subnational groups, even within the 31 countries with data.
 We therefore matched every subnational group evaluated in this study with the shape parameters of the most similar subnational group with data.
 We conducted this matching with preference for shape parameters from the actual subpopulation (known), the nearest age group within the country and sex (nearest age group), the corresponding age group from the opposite sex within a country (opposite sex), and the corresponding age–sex group from the country with the most similar nutrient intakes to the country of interest (most similar country).
-We identified the country with the most similar nutrient intakes to the country of interest as the country with the smallest Euclidean distance in a dissimilarity matrix computed using the 2018 national nutrient intakes estimated in the GDD (appendix p x [A: please state the relevant page of the appendix here]); ie, [A: OK?] the country with the most similar nutrient intakes in multivariate space.
-The extent and sources of borrowed shape information are shown in the appendix (p x [A: please state the relevant page of the appendix here]).
+We identified the country with the most similar nutrient intakes to the country of interest as the country with the smallest Euclidean distance in a dissimilarity matrix computed using the 2018 national nutrient intakes estimated in the GDD (appendix p 7 [A: please state the relevant page of the appendix here]); ie, [A: OK?] the country with the most similar nutrient intakes in multivariate space.
+The extent and sources of borrowed shape information are shown in the appendix (p 8 [A: please state the relevant page of the appendix here]).

 Defining subnational intake distributions [H3]

 We specified the final usual intake distribution for each subnational group using its median value and matched shape parameters (figure 1A).
 The matched shape parameters describe the variability of each distribution but produce different medians to those prescribed by the GDD estimates.
 Therefore, we shifted the shape parameters to match the GDD median while maintaining the variability described by the matched shape parameters.
 For intake distributions parameterised using a log-normal distribution, we maintained the variability parameter, σ, and shifted the centrality parameter, µ.
 For intake distributions parameterised using a gamma distribution, we maintained the variability parameter, α, and shifted the centrality parameter, β.
 The shifted parameters were derived analytically for the log-normal distribution and numerically for the gamma distribution using the shift_dist() function in the nutriR package.
-For a conceptual illustration of these distribution shifts, see appendix p x [A: please state the relevant page of the appendix here].
+For a conceptual illustration of these distribution shifts, see appendix p 9 [A: please state the relevant page of the appendix here].

 Estimating subnational intake inadequacy [H3]